hyechanshin/Codecademy-Web-development/Gold_Medal_Metrics-NodeJS,SQL/README.md

 #### createGoldMedalTable

-Returns the SQL command that will create a table, named `GoldMedal` with the following columns:
+Returns the SQL command that creates a table, named `GoldMedal` with the following columns:

  - `id` an integer that will function as the primary key.
  - `year` a required integer.